mrseanryan/image-classifier-ts/README.md

 -   process multiple image files and move them to a configurable folder, filename path
 -   auto classify the image using the Google Vision API
--   determine geographic location using the Google Geolocation API
+-   determine geographic location (address) of an image using the Google Geocoding API
 -   the output filename can include date, dimensions, file size as well as labels given by Google
 -   can take geographic location from mobile photos and apply them to photos without a GPS device (matching by date)